PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

   unxz nccl_2.2.13-1+cuda9.0_x86_64.txz
   tar xf nccl_2.2.13-1+cuda9.0_x86_64.tar
   cp -r nccl_2.2.13-1+cuda9.0_x86_64/lib/* /usr/lib
-  # Note: You can choose whether to use the following pip image to speed up the download.
+  # Note: You can choose whether to use the following pip image to speed up the download.(for users within China)
   pip install -i https://pypi.tuna.tsinghua.edu.cn/simple matplotlib==2.2.3
   pip install -i https://pypi.tuna.tsinghua.edu.cn/simple paddlepaddle-gpu==0.15.0.post97

-After the installation is complete, use the following test program to test whether the current machine can run the GPU training program correctly.
+After the installation is completed, use the following test program to test whether the current machine can run the GPU training program correctly.
 If an error is encountered, please fix the running environment problem according to the error message.
-In order to facilitate the startup of the GPU cluster, the test program is successfully executed.
-Select the current server and select Create Custom Image.
-You can select the configured image when you create the GPU cluster.
+In order to facilitate the startup of the GPU cluster, after the test program is successfully executed, select the current server and select "Create Customized Image" .
+You can select the configured image when you create the GPU cluster later.

 .. image:: src/create_image.png